 Rules

-1. The Challenge opens on 27 February 2023.
-You must complete your online Student Reading Record by 18 August 2023 (11:59 pm) to complete the Challenge.
+1. The Challenge opens on Monday 26 February 2024 to NSW students in Years K-10.
+You must complete your online Student Reading Record by Friday 23 August 2024 (11:59 pm) to complete the Challenge.

 2. You must read a certain number of books to complete the Challenge.
 Please refer to the Booklists page for more information.